Knowledge Exchange Week 2020

 - Cross Discipline Working

 - Conservation for archivists

-Please note that programmes for all three strands are still in development and are therefore subject to change.
-The 2018 programmes can be viewed below.
+Please note that programmes for all three strands are still in development but will be posted at a later date.

 How to Apply?